Ada-Developers-Academy/core-unit-2/sorting-algos/sorting-algos.instructor.md

 I think it's worth mentioning that fact verbally, to help students understand what to get out of this.

+## Selection Sort Stability

+To make selection sort stable, instead of directly swapping the value at `min_index` with the value at `i`, we can all the intervening values up by one to open the spot where the selected value needs to go.
+With this modification, selection sort closely resembles an in-place insertion sort.

 If anyone asks, Python's default sort is a custom blend of insertion sort and merge sort, tuned so that it performs very well on both small and large data sets.

 ### textbook-curriculum C14 Video Lesson & Slides